 How to Make Basque Cheesecake

-Make the batter: In a food processor or with a hand mixer, blend the cream cheese with the sugar just until smooth.
+3. Make the batter: In a food processor or with a hand mixer, blend the cream cheese with the sugar just until smooth.
 You don’t want to over-mix.
-Be very cautious if pouring into the bowl of a stand mixer.
+Be very cautious when pouring into the bowl of a stand mixer.
 There shouldn’t be lumps, and the mixture shouldn’t need a lot of mixing to get smooth.

 Sift the flour into the cream cheese.
 Pulse or mix at medium-low speed until just combined.
 Add the cream, vanilla, and salt and pulse a few times until just combined.